Degree RequirementADN/ASN or BSN

-What Is a Flight Nurse?
+What is a Flight/Transport Nurse?

 • Minimum of 5 years of experience in ICU/ED/Trauma